Charles M. Roessel: Diné College

-In 2017, Roessel was named the 17th president of Diné College.
+In 2017, Roessel was named the 18th president of Diné College.
 His father, Bob Roessel, co-founded the school.

-During the COVID-19 pandemic, Roessel invested stimulus funds from the CARES Act to purchase rental laptops and internet access for students at Diné, where approximately 86 percent of students do net have at home internet access.
+During the COVID-19 pandemic, Roessel invested stimulus funds from the CARES Act to purchase rental laptops and internet access for students at Diné, where approximately 86 percent of students do not have at home internet access.
 He also created an emergency aid program which distributed over 300 checks to qualifying students to support basic needs.
 Graduation was also held online.
+Before his death, he led the transformation of the former two-year college into a four-year institution.